-When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
+When you make the appointment, ask if there's anything you need to do in advance, such as not eating before having a specific test.
 Make a list of:

-- Your symptoms, including any that may seem unrelated to the reason for your appointment
+- Your symptoms, including any that may seem unrelated to the reason for your appointment.

-- Key personal information, including major stresses or recent life changes and family medical history
+- Key personal information, including major stresses or recent life changes and family medical history.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

-Take a family member or friend along, if possible, to help you retain the information you receive.
+Take a family member or friend along, if possible, to help you remember the information you receive.